alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

     main(argv[1:])
 ```

 We are filtering it out any messages that contain `No API Key provided` string and printing the ones with a different message.
+Running the script yields:

 ```bash
 $ python fetch-req-msg.py https://nagios.monitored.htb/nagiosxi/api/v1/ api-endpoints.txt